jlgamez/demoblaze-test-automation/README.md

 2. Once in the Cypress menu you can select any of the .spec.js files to run their test suites.

 ## **Important note:**
 In cypress/integration/signUp/sign-up.spec.js there is a test that checks the site's ability to register a new user.
 This user data is retrieved from cypress/fixtures/credentials.json.
-I each run of such test you need to change the value of "newUser" in this json file to a different one.
+In each run of such test you need to change the value of "newUser" in this json file to a different one.
 Otherwise the site will recognise the user as pre-existent and the test will fail.